melbamorph/zonerMCP/replit.md

 ## Overview
 A Model Context Protocol (MCP) server that provides zoning district lookup functionality for Lebanon, NH.
 This server exposes AI tools that can be used by Claude, ChatGPT, and other AI agents to query the Lebanon GIS system and retrieve zoning district information using either geographic coordinates or street addresses.

-**Current State**: Fully functional MCP server v2.0 with two tools: coordinate-based and address-based zoning lookups.
+**Current State**: Fully functional MCP server v2.1 with two tools: coordinate-based and address-based zoning lookups.
 Features comprehensive error handling, input validation, and timeout protection.
+All GIS layer fields are now exposed to AI agents for complete property data access.

 ## Recent Changes
+- **November 7, 2025**: Enhanced v2.1 - Full Field Access
+  - Updated both tools to return ALL available fields from Lebanon GIS layers
+  - Address lookups now include 27 fields: property owners, lot size, parcel IDs, utilities, and more
+  - Coordinate lookups return complete zoning layer attributes including acreage and boundaries
+  - All property data accessible to AI agents for comprehensive queries

 - **November 6, 2025**: Major update to v2.0
   - Fixed coordinate lookup to use correct layer (24 - Official_Zoning)
   - Added address-based lookup using Master Address Table (layer 6)